University Chartered Organizations

 Japanese Student Association

-The Japanese Student Association’s purpose is to introduce Japanese culture and language to students.
-This group wishes to help get other students familiar with Japan and create closer ties between all students.
+The mission of the Japanese Student Association (JSA) is to introduce Japanese culture and language to all students at Northern.
+The JSA works to familiarize students with Japan and create stronger connections between all students.
+This organization is open to all Northern students.

 Korean Student Association